 Most modern cars use a free-floating brake caliper set-up.
 The calipers are free to move laterally across the caliper carrier.
 This free movement offers more evenly braking force over both sides of the rotor.

 The caliper is fixed to the carrier by two sliding pins.
 The pins are lubed and allow for smooth caliper action.

 The pads sit on the carrier with the brake pad arms in a rail.
 The rail holds the pads snugly in place and guides it to the rotor as the brake pedal is pressed.

 Problems arise when corrosion builds up on the carrier rail.
 Corrosion can cause all sorts of braking problems, including:

 - Noisy brakes

 - Brake steering issues

-And when it comes to fitting a new set of pads you may find them difficult to fit.
-And you’ve guessed it, the corrosion needs to cleaned and the rails need some copper grease.
+And when it comes to fitting a new set of pads, you may find them difficult to fit.
+And you’ve guessed it, the corrosion needs to be cleaned, and the rails need some copper grease.